vjmadrid/workspace-java-testing-lab/demo-testing-assertj/README.md

-# demo-testing-hamcrest
+# demo-testing-assertj

-This project represents a collection of examples to explain the use and configuration of **Hamcrest**
+This project represents a collection of examples to explain the use and configuration of **AssertJ**